Ball for Exercise: A Complete Recovery Guide

 | Trigger point precision | ✓ Excellent, spikes dig into knots | Good, but can slip off target |

-| Foot rolling | ✓ Superior grip on fascia | Adequate but slides on smooth floors |
+| Foot rolling | ✓ Superior grip on fascia | Adequate, but slides on smooth floors |

 | Comfort for beginners | ✓ Slightly softer, less intense | ✗ Can feel harsh on bony areas |

-| Back and shoulder work | ✓ Stays in place against wall | does roll away |
+| Back and shoulder work | ✓ Stays in place against a wall | Tends to roll away |

 | Portability | ✓ Lightweight, fits in any bag | ✓ Same |